 Public inspection and distribution of returns and reports for a political organization.
-Section 527 political organizations required to file Form 990 or 990-EZ must, in general, make their Form 8871, Political Organization Notice of Section 527 Status; Form 8872, Political Organization Report of Contributions and Expenditures; 990; or 990-EZ available for public inspection in the same manner as annual information returns of section 501(c) organizations.
-See Public inspection and distribution of applications for tax exemption and annual information returns of tax-exempt organizations next.
-Generally, Forms 8871 and 8872 are available for inspection and printing in the Charities & Nonprofits section of the IRS website at IRS.gov/ Charities-&-Non-Profits.
+Section 527 political organizations required to file Form 990 or 990-EZ must, in general, make their Form 8871, Political Organization Notice of Section 527 Status; Form 8872, Political Organization Report of Contributions and Expenditures; 990, or 990-EZ available for public inspection in the same manner as annual information returns of section 501(c) organizations.
+See Public inspection and distribution of applications for tax exemption and annual information returns of tax-exempt organizations, next.
+Generally, Forms 8871 and 8872 are available for inspection and printing in the Charities & Nonprofits section of the IRS website (IRS.gov).

 A section 527 political organization (and an organization filing Form 990-PF) must disclose their Schedule B (Form 990, 990-EZ, or 990-PF).
-See the Instructions for Schedule B (Form 990, 990-EZ, or 990-PF).
-The penalties discussed in General Instruction G also apply to section 527 political organizations (Rev. Rul.
+See the Instructions for Schedule B. The penalties discussed in General Instruction G also apply to section 527 political organizations (Rev. Rul.
 2003-49, 2003-20 I.R.B.
 903).